Welcome to our frequently asked questions!

 discuss politics or social issues unless they directly affect our safety in terms of self defense.

-Q. Why do I have to use "WHATSAPP" on my phone?
+Q. Why do I have to use "Class Dojo" on my phone?

-A. Whatsapp is a secure text, video and attachment app that allows large groups like
+A. Class Dojo is a secure text, video and attachment app that allows large groups like

 ours to communicate.
 It's how we share information about events, schedules and